BVoermann/kira/README.md

 # Local RAG Document Chat

-KIRA - Knowledge Interface Retrieval Agent - ist a local RAG system that allows you to chat with your documents using open source, locally runLLMs.
+KIRA - Knowledge Interface Retrieval Agent - ist a local RAG system that allows you to chat with your documents using open source, locally run LLMs.
 Think of it as a small but self-hosted and private alternative to services like Google NotebookLM.

 ## Features